trackagoat logotrackagoat/Docs

 └── Project(s)

-│ └── Video(s) — videos discovered from this creator
+│ └── Video(s) : videos/posts discovered from that account

-├── Video(s) — videos added directly by URL
+├── Video(s) : standalone videos added by URL (carry a platform + account)

 Organization